dewert99/creusot-experiments/prusti_to_creusot.md

 // If and let can be thougt of like match as_tes(ts, lit) => lit at_ts(ts, *exp_ref) => *at_rs(exp_ref)
-// Note coercing a mutable reference to a shared reference counts as
-at_ts(old, *param<'a>) => *param
-at_ts(curr, *result) => *result
-at_ts(curr, *param<'c>) => ^param
+// Note coercing a mutable reference to a shared reference counts as derefrencing at_ts(old, *param<'a>) => *param at_ts(curr, *result) => *result at_ts(curr, *param<'c>) => ^param